-Melissa Silverstein is a writer, blogger and marketing consultant with an expertise in the area of social media regarding women and Hollywood.
+Melissa Silverstein is a writer and speaker with an extensive expertise in the area of women and Hollywood.
 She is the founder and editor of Women and Hollywood, one of the most respected sites for issues related to women and film as well as other areas of pop culture.
+Women and Hollywood educates, advocates, and agitates for gender parity across the entertainment industry.
 She is the Artistic Director and co-founder of the Athena Film Festival -- A Celebration of Women and Leadership -- at Barnard College in NYC.
-The fourth annual festival took place from February 6-9, 2014.
+The fifth annual festival will take place from February 5-8, 2015.

-Melissa published the first book from Women and Hollywood, In Her Voice: Women Directors Talk Directing, which is a compilation of over 40 interviews that have appeared on the site.
+Melissa was selected to be a film envoy for the American Film Showcase, the major film diplomacy program of the U.S. Department of State.
+And she recently published the first book from Women and Hollywood, In Her Voice: Women Directors Talk Directing, which is a compilation of over 40 interviews that have appeared on the site.